Kidoly/monitorflowagent/README.md

 ```

 #### Step 4: Running the Program

-To run the program, navigate to the directory containing the binary and execute it:
+To run the program, navigate to the directory and execute it:

 ```
 cargo run
 ```

 ### Setting Up Automatic Launch

 #### Linux (Using systemd)

 1. Create a systemd service file for your program at '/etc/systemd/system/monitorflowmodule.service'.
 Replace monitorflowmodule and /path/to/ with the actual path to your program:

 ```
 [Unit]
 Description=MonitorFlow Module